 The treatment protocol is decided on the basis of the amount of bleeding.
 The doctor restricts activities and advises bed rest in case of light bleeding.
 In certain cases of heavy bleeding, blood transfusion is suggested as an important part of the treatment procedure.
 Often medicines are given to the mother to prevent early labour and premature delivery, and to help complete at least 36-weeks gestation.

 For better development of the baby’s lungs, doctors sometimes provide steroid injections.
 A C-section is recommended and performed as the last resort when the heavy bleeding cannot be managed by doctors.
-A doctor may also perform an amniocentesis test to check the growth and health of the foetus for premature delivery.

 Medication – There is no specific medication offered as a cure for placenta previa.
 Doctors recommend iron supplements, as the pregnant woman may become anaemic due to heavy blood loss.
 Some drugs and supplements that may be prescribed by the doctor are mentioned below –